About the Daphne Cockwell School of Nursing

 Respect: recognizing, honouring and celebrating the diversity and dignity of self and others in creating healthy and safe spaces where all can flourish.

-Scholarship: dedication to faculty and students are excellence and innovation in learning and teaching, service, research, and creative activities that will contribute to knowledge generation and translation.
+Scholarship: dedication to faculty and students, excellence and innovation in learning and teaching, service, research, and creative activities that will contribute to knowledge generation and translation.

 Social justice and equity: creating an inclusive and anti-oppressive school community that ensures equity and promotes strength in diversity through individual and collective accountability.